-As regular readers of my blog would already know, I have just finished writing my book “Learn to Write DAX” and it will be released in November 2015.
-One of the topics in the book talks about the optimal shape of your data tables for DAX.
+One of the topics in my book “Learn to Write DAX” talks about the optimal shape of your data tables.
 It is such an important topic that I have decide to share some modified extracts from the book here.

 The Star Schema is the optimal shape

 The generally accepted approach to bringing data into Power Pivot is to bring in your data in as a “Start Schema” format.
 This is a technical term coming from the Kimball methodology (also known as dimensional modelling) which describes the logical way data should be structured for optimal reporting performance.
 You can see why it is called a Star Schema by looking at the following image – note the star shape.

 However I use and teach Excel users to follow the graphical layout approach developed and recommended by Rob Collie – let’s call it the Collie Methodology!
 That is to place the lookup tables at the top of the screen and the data tables at the bottom (see the image below).

 If you compare the 2 images above, you will see they have exactly the same logical relationship (links) between the tables, it is just that they have a different visual layout.

 Lookup tables and Data tables.

 In the professional BI world, the Lookup tables would be referred to as Dimension tables and the Data tables would be referred to as Fact tables.
 For Excel users I suggest you think of them as Lookup tables and Data tables as it is a closer map to our old world of VLOOKUP.